Key considerations for your business continuity plans

 Source: Where the data originated.
 Companies typically call this “production”.

 Target: Where you are sending the data to protect or use it for other purposes.

 Active/Active: An architecture where all data is replicated in real-time between the source and the target, either one of which can become the source or “primary” in the event of a disaster declaration.
 This is typically a scenario where the target is also leveraged for IT operations such as test/dev and backup.

 Mirror: A full copy of the source with no data out of synchronization.
 This essentially provides a RPO of zero.

 Okay, that’s enough as far as definitions.
 Are there more?
 Of course, hundreds more.
-However, these are the big picture items which drive the scope and therefore the budget of Business Continuity.
-We suggest adding each of these criteria to your decision process and assigning a weight-based upon your company’s RPO and RTO tolerances.
+However, these are the big picture items that drive the scope and therefore the budget of Business Continuity.
+We suggest adding each of these criteria to your decision process and assigning a relative weight based upon your company’s RPO and RTO tolerances.
 It may be difficult to find a perfect location that meets all of the criteria below, so a scoring process based on weighting is typically employed.

 |CRITERIA||DESCRIPTION||CRITICAL TARGET SITE CONSIDERATIONS|